What is Vulnerability Scanning?

 4. Database Vulnerability Scanning

-Databases play a vital role in the functioning of most modern organizations, and scanning them for vulnerabilities is key to maintaining their integrity and security.
-This scan typically looks for misconfigurations, outdated database versions, missing patches, and other potential vulnerabilities that could expose sensitive data.
+Databases store the most sensitive organizational data, making them high-value targets.
+This scan type looks for misconfigurations, outdated database versions, missing patches, and other weaknesses that could expose sensitive records.

 5. Cloud Vulnerability Scanning